jasperbruin/drift_watch/README.md

 # Drift Detection and Embedding Tracking Framework

 This project provides a framework for detecting data drift and tracking embedding distributions using various vector-based and distribution-based metrics.
-It supports multiple models, datasets, and drift strengths, enabling comprehensive experiments and visualizations.
+It supports multiple models, datasets, and drift strengths, enabling experiments and visualisations.

 ---